wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 * Strive for continuous improvement
 * Email contact about logistics (when, where, how many?) only
 * Talk to me in person about issues and problems.
 Do not email long conversations. (if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
-* Do not use basecamp to send personal messages
 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have patience, persistence, and discipline
 * Be creative